opencv/opencv/modules/core/doc/drawing_functions.rst

     :param img: Image.

-    :param pt1: One of the rectangle's vertices.
+    :param pt1: Vertex of the rectangle.

-    :param pt2: Opposite to  ``pt1``  rectangle vertex.
+    :param pt2: Vertex of the recangle opposite to  ``pt1`` .

-    :param r: Alternative specification of the drawn rectangle
+    :param r: Alternative specification of the drawn rectangle.

     :param color: Rectangle color or brightness (grayscale image).

     :param thickness: Thickness of lines that make up the rectangle.
 Negative values, like  ``CV_FILLED`` , mean that the function has to draw a filled rectangle.

     :param lineType: Type of the line.
-See  :ocv:func:`line`  description.
+See the  :ocv:func:`line`  description.

     :param shift: Number of fractional bits in the point coordinates.